What Is Asthma?

 Diagnosis Of Asthma:

-- Diagnosis of asthma is often done clinically.
+- The diagnosis of asthma is often done clinically.
 A detailed case history (including the medical history, family medical history, and the presentation of symptoms) and physical examination help in the diagnosis of asthma.
 A physical examination also helps to rule out other medical conditions.

 Investigations: Some investigations help to assess the extent of asthma and the association of other medical conditions.

-- Lung function test: Spirometry and peak flow are used to measure the lung capacity and lung function.
-Lung function tests are performed before and after giving bronchodilator.
+- Lung function test: Spirometry and peak flow are used to measure lung capacity and lung function.
+Lung function tests are performed before and after giving bronchodilators.
 If your lung function improves with the use of a bronchodilator, you likely have asthma.

-- Imaging study: X-ray and CT scan of chest or sinuses can help to rule out the structural abnormalities or other diseases which can cause or aggravate the breathing problems.
+- Imaging study: X-ray and CT scan of chest or sinuses can help to rule out the structural abnormalities or other diseases that can cause or aggravate the breathing problems.

 - Allergy tests: Allergy test is a skin test or a blood test.
 It can identify the allergens, such as pet dander, dust, mold, etc.

 - Challenge test or exhaled nitric oxide tests are done to confirm the diagnosis of asthma.

 Supportive Treatment (Diet, Lifestyle, & Exercises) For Asthma: